-Supporting and scaling up environmental change through an effectively governed (a) and inclusive data architecture and digital ecosystem for the planet: UNEP will contribute technical expertise to the development and consolidation of an open and inclusive global digital ecosystem for people and the planet based on digital norms and governance frameworks that integrate datasets and analysis of climate change, biodiversity loss and pollution.
+Supporting and scaling up environmental change through an effectively governed and (a) inclusive data architecture and digital ecosystem for the planet: UNEP will contribute technical expertise to the development and consolidation of an open and inclusive global digital ecosystem for people and the planet based on digital norms and governance frameworks that integrate datasets and analysis of climate change, biodiversity loss and pollution.
 Datasets from the public and private sectors will be used to produce actionable, real-time and predictive insights that will contribute to an automatic monitoring of global, national and local progress towards key climate, biodiversity and pollution targets for the Sustainable Development Goals and relevant internationally agreed frameworks, including the multilateral environmental agreements.
 To the extent possible, these datasets will be published as digital public goods.
 In delivering this work, UNEP will complement and synergize with the work of other United Nations entities, providing analysis and guidance to help mitigate the direct environmental impacts of digital technology supply chains, energy requirements and e-waste, as well as addressing risks arising from misinformation on digital platforms.
 All these results will be achieved by leveraging the science-policy subprogramme, especially UNEP work on statistics and Sustainable Development Goal indicator monitoring and the World Environment Situation Room, in line with the aspirations of the global environmental data strategy and the Secretary-General's data strategy.

-(b) Catalysing a transformative use of environmental digital public goods to amplify and accelerate progress towards global climate, biodiversity and pollution goals and targets: UNEP will aim to catalyse and inspire actions, investments and partnerships that use digital public goods and digital technologies to achieve greater efficiency, effectiveness and transparency in advancing internationally agreed climate, nature and pollution goals and targets, as well as innovations in decarbonization, dematerialization and detoxification.
+(b) Catalysing a transformative use of environmental digital public goods to amplify and accelerate progress towards global climate, biodiversity and pollution goals and targets and a circular economy: UNEP will aim to catalyse and inspire actions, investments and partnerships that use digital public goods and digital technologies to achieve greater efficiency, effectiveness and transparency in advancing internationally agreed climate, nature and pollution goals and targets, as well as innovations in decarbonization, dematerialization and detoxification.
 This will include partnerships with public- and private-sector actors to harness data, digital technologies and computational sustainability to amplify and accelerate deeper structural transformations to drive markets, value chains, consumer behaviours and decision-making towards achieving sustainable outcomes.

-(c) Strengthening environmental digital literacy and e-governance capacities of diverse stakeholders to engage in the environmental dimensions of digital transformation, with an emphasis on the global South: This investment is a prerequisite for stakeholders to effectively design and deploy digital technologies and related digital transformation policies to solve climate, biodiversity and pollution challenges and support the nexus of environment, digital technology and e-governance.
-To that end, UNEP will work through partnerships to enhance the environmental digital literacy and e-governance capacities of diverse stakeholders by building inclusive, gender-responsive and human-rights-based digital capacity, facilitating policy dialogue, enhancing education curricula and fostering social, innovative collaboration, and the development of new communities of practice that can contribute to closing the digital divide.
-Upon request, UNEP will assess the national digital infrastructures needed for the production of digital public goods for the environment and support of
+Strengthening environmental digital literacy and e-governance capacities of diverse (c) stakeholders to engage in the environmental dimensions of digital transformation, with an emphasis on the global South: This investment is a prerequisite for stakeholders to effectively design and deploy digital technologies and related digital transformation policies to solve climate, biodiversity and pollution challenges and support the nexus of environment, digital technology and e-governance.
+To that end, UNEP will work through partnerships to enhance the environmental digital literacy and egovernance capacities of diverse stakeholders by building inclusive, gender-responsive and humanrights-based digital capacity, facilitating policy dialogue, enhancing education curricula and fostering social, innovative collaboration, and the development of new communities of practice that can contribute to closing the digital divide.
+Upon request, UNEP will assess the national digital infrastructures needed for the production of digital public goods for the environment and support of e-government services.
+UNEP will also seek to inspire and catalyse citizen science, open innovation and social collaboration through various digitally oriented challenges, hackathons, conferences, innovation labs, impact hubs, moon-shots and other competitions.
+Specific focus will be placed on supporting small and medium-sized enterprises, social entrepreneurs, women, indigenous peoples, youth and under-represented stakeholders.